hvsw/TS2Image/README.md

 }
 ```

-List of events from `events_dictionary` you want to export from your dataset
+List of events from `events_dictionary` you want to export from your dataset:
 `valid_events_descriptions = [DESCRIPTION_CUE_LEFT, DESCRIPTION_CUE_RIGHT]`

 Start time window padding, in seconds.
-Negative values are accepted.
+Negative values are accepted:
 `t_start = 0`

-Time window length, in seconds
+Time window length, in seconds:
 `duration = 4`

-Event identifiers we want to process
+Event identifiers we want to process:
 `valid_events_descriptions = ["769", "770"]`

 # References